ETHICAL PRINCIPLES OF ADVERTISING PRACTICE

 Advertising of a product may not be offensive to any other product, advertiser or other advertising and shall not discredit any other product, advertiser or advertising.

-  a) it compares products with the same use or intended for the same purpose,
+a) it compares products which do not satisfy the same need, neither are intended for the same purpose,

-  f) it does not unduly take the advantage of the reputation of the product or other distinguishing feature of a competing competitor,
+e) it makes improper use of the reputation of the product or other distinguishing feature of the

-  g) it does not present the product as an imitation or copy of a product that is protected by a trademark or a trade name.
+f) it presents the product as an imitation or a copy of a product, protected by trade mark or a trade name.

-  (2) The provisions of paragraph 1 shall apply mutatis mutandis to an advertisement that does not compare specific products, if it presents a particular product compared with the commodity product of unspecified indication, in particular desighen as an "average", "available" or "normal", which represents competing competitors or competing products.
+(2) The provisions of paragraph 1 shall apply mutatis mutandis to advertisement, which does not compare specific products, if it presents a particular product compared with non-specified product of the particular commodity identified mainly as an “average”, “available” or “common”, which represents competitors or competing products.

 Mimicking of Advertisements

 (1) An advertisement with its general appearance, representation, using of a slogan, visual presentation, music or sound effects can not be similar to another advertisement that may lead to mistaking, misleading or confusion of the consumers.